joeitu/thesis_report/src/22__storage.wr.md

 *Discussion*

 For current CERN's use case, performance is not yet a priority.
 Therefore, using file-based storage seems more advantageous than the performance gained with RAM-based storage.
-Nevertheless, it is valuable to know that downloading speed can be improved on this level.
+Nevertheless, it is valuable to know that downloading speed can be improved at this level.
 In such a case,  it would be essential to consider regular backups of the memory state to avoid any data loss if the host machine shuts down.

-Furthermore, even if CSS author stated that it is developed for experimental purposes only[^cssReadme], is it important to notice that their use up to date, secure hashing algorithm for passwords, which will provide state of the art protection in case of data leak ( 2nd recommended hashing algorithm by the web security OWASP organization [https://cheatsheetseries.owasp.org/cheatsheets/Password_Storage_Cheat_Sheet.html] )
+Furthermore, even if CSS authors stated that it is developed for experimental purposes only[^cssReadme], is it important to notice that their use up to date, secure hashing algorithm for passwords, which will provide state of the art protection in case of data leak ( 2nd recommended hashing algorithm by the web security OWASP organization [https://cheatsheetseries.owasp.org/cheatsheets/Password_Storage_Cheat_Sheet.html] )

 <!--